josh-holder/josh-holder.github.io/_posts/2023-12-04-judgement.md

 ![mlbet_perform](/assets/judgement/mlbet_perform.jpg){: width="500px"}

-To pretrain the action and evaluation models, I implemented to simplest possible version of imitation learning - I simulated several thousand games of the heuristic policy + the bootstrapped betting model, collected data, and then trained the initial action and evaluation models in a supervised fashion on the collected data.
+To pretrain the action and evaluation models, I implemented the simplest possible version of imitation learning - I simulated several thousand games of the heuristic policy + the bootstrapped betting model, collected data, and then trained the initial action and evaluation models in a supervised fashion on the collected data.

 #### Self-play